genevaers/User-Documentation/docs/Reference/RCA_Parameter_File_Syntax.md

 <i>     │ ▼         │ │                                                        </i>
 <i>     └───view-id─┴─┘ </i>
 </pre>

+You can choose to run a subset of views.
+This feature is useful for testing.
+You can specify many view numbers with one number per line.
-Note: If the RUNVIEWS file is empty, all views are selected.
+If the RUNVIEWS file is empty, all views are selected.

-## Description

-*`server`*
-The IP address or domain name of the database host system.

-*`port`*
-The port number identifying the database.

-*`database-name`*
-This is the name of the Db2 database or Postgres database where your metadata resides.
-For Postgres, this is the name set in the dbname parameter at database creation e.g. dbname=genevaers.

-*`db-schema`*
-This is the name of the database schema where your metadata resides.
-(For example, GENDEV.)
-For Postgres, this is the name set in schemaV at database creation.
-(For example, schemaV=gendev.)

-*`environment-id`*
-This is the ID of the GenevaERS environment where the GenevaERS views to be selected reside.
+***view-id***: The view number, integer in the range 1 - 2147483647.